python-microscopy/python-microscopy/docs/dev/executable_installers.md

 1) Make sure conda packages for `python-microscopy`, `pyme-depends` and `pymecompress` are up to date
 2) [optional] Create a clean conda environment (or just install constructor into the conda base environment)
-3) `conda install constructor` **NOTE:** At one point it was to git clone the constructor source, checkout the "v3" branch and do a `python setup.py install` instead of the above.
+3) `conda install constructor` **NOTE:** At one point it was neccesary to git clone the constructor source, checkout the "v3" branch and do a `python setup.py install` instead of the above.
 I think that the v3 branch has now been merged into main, but it might be worth trying the source install if you run into issues.
 4) Download the latest `conda.exe` for the platform you are building for from